About Me

 Academic motivation

 I spent my childhood in Visakhapatnam, a city located in the East Coast of India and thus I have always been curious about ocean dynamics, tropical cyclones, Indian summer monsoons and ocean-atmosphere exchanges.
 As a mechanical engineering undergraduate student and learning core concepts like advanced engineering math, fluid dynamics, thermodynamics, heat transfer etc, I stumbled upon the course “Introduction to Ocean Dynamics”.
 This was followed by “Fundamentals of Weather and Climate” which re-ignited my curiosity towards oceans and atmosphere.
-My fascination for such phenomenon coupled with a desire to make meaningful contributions to the society ensured that I first pursued a summer fellowship at Indian National Center for Ocean Information Services, Hyderabad, following which I applied for my current position as a PhD candidate in Tandon labs.
-After five years as a graduate student, including 97 days at sea, I remain as motivated as ever—if not more so—to continue contributing to this important field.
+My fascination for such phenomenon coupled with a desire to make meaningful contributions to the society ensured that I first pursued a summer fellowship at Indian National Center for Ocean Information Services, Hyderabad, following which I applied for a PhD candidate position in Tandon labs.
+After six years as a graduate student, including 97 days at sea, I remain as motivated as ever—if not more so—to continue contributing to this important field, due to which I am now working as a postdoctoral researcher at University of Hawaiʻi at Mānoa.

 If you are interested to know more about this journey, the following article will be an interesting read.
 UMass Dartmouth also did a feature story which can be read here